openvinotoolkit/openvino/src/bindings/js/docs/code_examples.md

 ## Testing the new code

-Coding is now finished.
-Don't forget to rebuild the project and test it out.
+Now that coding is finished, remember to rebuild the project and test it out.

 To learn how to test your code, refer to the guide on [how to test OpenVINO™ JavaScript API.](./test_examples.md)